 For example, a small online shop could use a CRM to track each customer’s orders and send follow-up emails, instead of juggling spreadsheets.
 A local service startup might use CRM to log inquiries and schedule follow-ups.

-Teams also gain visibility into every interaction, schedule timely follow-ups, centralize data, improve sales performance and boost retention rates as well.
 In fact, companies using a CRM have reported a 300% increase in conversion rates and an average $8.71 return for every $1 spent (demandsage).
-These improvements come from better lead tracking and organized sales processes.
+These improvements come from automated lead scoring - ensuring your team calls the "hottest" leads first - and organized sales processes.

 In India, the CRM market is rapidly growing too - projected to hit $2.65 billion by 2030 - reflecting how essential CRMs are for businesses of all sizes.
 In terms of budget, there are many affordable and free tools that provide top-notch usability.